Brian Stock (footballer): International career

 On 17 March 2008, Stock was called up for the Wales team for the friendly match against Luxembourg, although he did not actually play in the match.
 He has also represented the Wales Under-21 team.
 Stock made his Wales debut on 9 September 2009, in a World Cup Qualifying match at home to Russia.

 Coaching career

+Following the end of his playing career, Stock worked as an academy coach at AFC Bournemouth.
 On 4 September 2020, following the departure of Mark Molesley to Southend United, Stock was appointed manager of recently promoted National League side Weymouth after time spent working as an academy coach at AFC Bournemouth.
 On 12 January 2022, following a run of seven successive defeats that left the club in 21st position, four points from safety, Stock was sacked by Weymouth.

+He was appointed as Lee Bradbury's assistant manager at Eastleigh in March 2022, but Bradbury and Stock were sacked in August 2023, following a poor start to the 2023–24 season.

+On 9 January 2026, He joined Hanoi FC coaching staff.
+He was the assistant manager of Harry Kewell.